ComputationalAgingLab/ComputAge/README.md

 However, comparing aging clock performance is no trivial task, as there is no gold standard measure of one’s biological age, so using MAE, Pearson’s *r*, or other common correlation metrics is not sufficient.

-To foster greater advances in the aging clock field, [we developed a methodology and a dataset](https://huggingface.co/datasets/computage/computage_bench) for aging clock benchmarking, ComputAge Bench, which relies on measuring model ability to predict increased ages in samples from patients with *pre-defined* **aging-accelerating conditions** (AACs) relative to samples from healthy controls (HC). **We highly recommend consulting the Methods and Discussion sections of our paper before proceeding to use this dataset and to build any conclusions upon it.**
+To foster greater advances in the aging clock field, [we developed a methodology and a dataset](https://huggingface.co/datasets/computage/computage_bench) for aging clock training and benchmarking, ComputAge Bench, which relies on measuring model ability to predict increased ages in samples from patients with *pre-defined* **aging-accelerating conditions** (AACs) relative to samples from healthy controls (HC). **We highly recommend consulting the Methods and Discussion sections of our paper before proceeding to use this dataset and to build any conclusions upon it.**